Turbo Takeaways

 What Is Debt Relief?

-Debt relief is the process of strategically eliminating debt either with the assistance of a debt relief company or on your own.
-This process typically involves creating a monthly payment plan to organize and maintain your finances while repaying large balances.
+Debt relief is the process of strategically reducing what you owe, either with the help of a professional organization or through a plan you manage on your own.
+It typically involves creating a structured monthly payment plan to organize and maintain your finances while repaying large balances.

 Debt Consolidation

-Debt consolidation involves two distinct approaches to ending debts.
+Debt consolidation involves two distinct approaches.
 The first is to open a zero-interest balance transfer credit card, move large balances to the new card, and pay them down interest-free.
-This option works best for consumers with moderate credit card debt that they can reasonably pay off within the initial zero-interest period (typically 12-18 months).
+This option works best for consumers with moderate credit card debt they can reasonably pay off within the initial zero-interest period (typically 12-18 months).

-Consumers can also opt to pay off balances using a debt consolidation loan.
-This involves finding a lender and securing a loan big enough to pay off all your current debts.
-Next, you’ll take on new debt but owe a single monthly payment to one institution, ideally at a lower interest rate.
+The second option is to opt for a debt consolidation loan.
+This involves finding a lender and securing a loan large enough to pay off your current debts, consolidating everything into a single monthly payment at a new interest rate.
+This approach works best when you can secure a rate lower than what you're currently paying across your accounts.

 Debt Settlement